GeneralBots/botbook/src/09-tools/external-apis.md

 ## Summary

-While BotServer's external API capabilities are currently limited to GET requests, creative use of response processing and bot memory for state management enables integration with many third-party services.
+While botserver's external API capabilities are currently limited to GET requests, creative use of response processing and bot memory for state management enables integration with many third-party services.
 For more complex API interactions, consider using proxy services or custom integrations.